Byron/btank/src/md/research.md

 + multi-root configuration is possible, and easy to configure, but verbose as everything.
 + It's possible to centralize configuration while maintaining the ability to make overrides by using configuration includes
     + it's possible to use information from the context in these paths for substitution (similar to what seems to work in many places where paths are involved)
+- **sinful** Tank is using a `path_cache.db`, which maps local paths to the entities they represent.
+This is a huge problem, as it can easily go out of sync with what's actually on the filesystem.
+When that happens, think start to fail.
+Besides, sqlite is used on a shared space, which is guaranteed to [fail in concurrent situations](http://sqlite.org/faq.html#q5).

 ## Configuration System